whiteboxdev/library-defold-grid-engine/README.md

 # Defold Grid Engine
 Defold Grid Engine (DGE) provides grid-based movement, interactions, and utility features to a Defold game engine project.
 Two examples of video game franchises that use grid-based systems are Pokémon and Fire Emblem.
-If your game uses tilemaps and you're looking to benefit from all of the perks that a grid-based system ensures, then DGE is for you.

 Visit [my website](https://gymratgames.github.io/html/extensions.html#dge) to see an animated gif of the example project.
+An [example project](https://github.com/gymratgames/defold-grid-engine/tree/master/example) is available if you need additional help with configuration.

 ## Installation
-To install DGE into your project, add one of the following to your game.project dependencies:
+To install DGE into your project, add one of the following links to your `game.project` dependencies:
   - https://github.com/gymratgames/defold-grid-engine/archive/master.zip
   - URL of a [specific release](https://github.com/gymratgames/defold-grid-engine/releases)

 ## Configuration
-To begin, import the DGE Lua module into your character's script like so:
+Import the DGE Lua module into your character's script like so:
 `local dge = require "dge.dge"`

 The grid system itself must be initialized before registering any characters.
 To initialize DGE, simply call `dge.init()` like so: